wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-export-powershell.md

 	wacn.date=""/>

-# Create and export a BACPAC of <!-- deleted by customization an Azure --><!-- keep by customization: begin --> a <!-- keep by customization: end --> SQL database using PowerShell
+# Create and export a BACPAC of an Azure SQL database using PowerShell

 **Single database**